RickDB/PlexAniSync/README.md

 This version is based on my previous project  [PlexMalSync](https://github.com/RickDB/PlexMALSync) which due to MAL closing their API is no longer working, this might change in the future and if it does will resume working on that again as as well.

-**Disclaimer: Since this is the first public release bugs may occur so be careful and if you want to test it out first without updating your actual AniList entries check out the ``addtional options`` section from this readme.**
+**Disclaimer: Since this is the first public release bugs may occur so be careful and if you want to test it out first without updating your actual AniList entries check out the ``optional features`` section from this readme.**

 # Setup